bnjmnhndrsn/typer/README.md

 Paste the code into the box.
 Click submit.
 You're practicing!

-Typer has been designed to the minimum level to allow it be functional.
+Typer has been designed to the minimum level to allow it be functional, so there's plenty of room for improvement.
 Any additional contributions are more than welcome!

 =====================================================================
 Typer consists of 5 modules, which expose the following public methods: